31 patents in this list

 Reducing aerodynamic and hydrodynamic drag for objects like tires, vehicles, buildings, and wind turbines by mimicking natural textures found in nature.
 The textures on surfaces like shark skin, jellyfish, bird feathers, and lotus flowers are copied to reduce drag when exposed to fluids like air or water.
 This involves applying natural surface treatments to objects to reduce drag when they encounter moving fluids.
 The textures can also improve release of molded objects from molds and self-cleaning of molds.

-21. Innovative Preform Layer Construction for Enhanced Wind Turbine Blade Components
+21. Collimated Rod Preform Layered Wind Turbine Blade Component

 Request the full report with complete details of these